fchc7/cross-frame/examples/README.en.md

 ### [Enhanced Features](./enhanced)

-Demonstrates enhanced features of cross-frame, including the plugin system, timeout handling, and other advanced features.
+Demonstrates enhanced features of iframe-connect, including the plugin system, timeout handling, and other advanced features.

 ### [Plugin System](./plugins)

-Detailed introduction on how to use the cross-frame plugin system, including logger, retry, and queue management plugins.
+Detailed introduction on how to use the iframe-connect plugin system, including logger, retry, and queue management plugins.

 ### [Multi-Window Isolation](./multi-window)